Orbital Altermagnetism in Two Dimensions

 Overall, our findings identify orbital altermagnetism as a broad and robust class of magnetic order---one that is distinct from, yet intertwined with, spin altermagnetism---opening a pathway to novel symmetry-driven magnetotransport phenomena and electrically tunable orbital-based spintronic devices.
 Experimentally, the significant orbital magnetization establishes giant current-induced orbital polarization as a transport signature of orbital altermagnetism and suggests that orbital degrees of freedom may play a dominant role in certain magnetic responses.
-In addition to conventional magnetic materials studied here, the orbital altermagnetism is also expected to be achieved from the orbital antiferromagnetism in correlated systems, such as cuprates and cerium hexaboride CeB$_6$, via various symmetry-engineering approaches such as strain\cite{PhysRevB.109.144421}, electric field~\cite{zhou2024AFM2AM, mazin2023inducedmonolayeraltermagnetismmnpsse3, sun2025multifieldinduced}, controllable stacking bilayers \cite{PhysRevLett.130.046401, PhysRevLett.133.166701, PhysRevLett.133.206702, PhysRevMaterials.8.L051401}, ferroelectric substrate \cite{acs.nanolett.4c02248}, and Janusization \cite{sun2025multifieldinduced, acs.nanolett.5c00198}.
+We expect our theoretical proposal will stimulate immediate experimental interests, since recent experimental developments have made the detection of the real-space orbital magnetization patterns and altermagnetic orbital texture in momentum space possible, such as circular dichroism combined with soft x-ray angle-resolved photoemission spectroscopy~\cite{PhysRevLett.132.196402}, and nitrogen-vacancy (NV)-center magnetometry~\cite{NVcenter2025Nagaosa} (see Sec.
+VIII in SM~\footnotemark[\value{footnote}] for detailed discussion).
+In addition to conventional magnetic materials studied here, the orbital altermagnetism is also expected to be achieved from the orbital antiferromagnetism in correlated systems, such as cuprates and cerium hexaboride CeB$_6$, via various symmetry-engineering approaches such as strain\cite{PhysRevB.109.144421}, electric field~\cite{cxvd-mp2h, mazin2023inducedmonolayeraltermagnetismmnpsse3, shvd-vmvs}, controllable stacking bilayers \cite{PhysRevLett.130.046401, PhysRevLett.133.166701, PhysRevLett.133.206702, PhysRevMaterials.8.L051401}, ferroelectric substrate \cite{acs.nanolett.4c02248}, and Janusization \cite{shvd-vmvs, acs.nanolett.5c00198}.